near/nearcore/tools/cold-store/README.md

 #### Prepare data
 - Run `neard init` / `neard localnet`.
 - Change your config (`--home-dir`/config.json)
-to not gc larger number of epochs.
+to not garbage collect larger number of epochs.
 By default it is 5,
 but you can change `gc_num_epochs_to_keep` to 1000, for example.
 Epoch lasts 500 blocks on localnet (as specified in `--home-dir`/genesis.json).